Headshot Retouch – Easy Technique for Retouching Portraits in Photoshop

 Related Tutorials on How to Retouch Headshot in Photoshop

-Now that you learn the basic technique on how to retouch headshot photos and portraits, you can explore more other techniques (from basic to advanced).
+Now that you learn the basic technique on how to retouch portrait and headshot photos, you can explore more other techniques (from basic to advanced).
 Below are a few resources to help you improve your editing skills.

 Tutorial 1 – The Art of Headshot Retouching — Using Affinity Photo